“Simply stated, the Sonos One is the perfect smart speaker.”

 If you think Alexa is smart now, wait until you use it on a Sonos One speaker.
 By designing the Alexa Sonos skills from the ground up, the company has made getting the music you want on the speaker you want a breeze.
 For those who own multiple Sonos speakers, getting your favorite tracks playing in the right place is about to become a whole lot more fun.

-Say a command like, “Alexa, play my Jazz playlist in the Kitchen,” and the Sonos speaker in your kitchen will begin playing your music in seconds.
+Say a command like, “Alexa, play my jazz playlist in the kitchen,” and the Sonos speaker in your kitchen will begin playing your music in seconds.
 You can also set up a separate stream using Alexa.
-Ask the speaker to “play the Trends with Benefits podcast in the den,” and you’ll soon be listening to Greg Nibler and yours truly cutting it up over the latest tech in an entertaining half-hour podcast.
+Ask the speaker to “play the Trends with Benefits podcast in the den,” and you’ll soon be listening to DT’s Greg Nibler and Ryan Waniata cutting it up over the latest tech in an entertaining half-hour podcast.

 The Sonos One is everything we’d hoped it would be: The best-sounding self-contained Alexa-enabled speaker you can buy, with the promise of Google Assistant and more coming soon, and the convenience and flexibility of Sonos’ killer app and ecosystem.